yazaldefilimone/clean-arch-nextjs-starter/README.md

 - 👷 PR Workflow — Run Type Check & Linters on Pull Requests
 - ⚙️ EditorConfig - Consistent coding styles across editors and IDEs
 - 🗂 Path Mapping — Import components or images using the `~/` prefix
+- ‽ Either Error Handler - An Either is basically a container for a value that might be an error.
+With an Either we can apply transformations to the contained value without having to worry whether it is an error or not until we reach a point in our code where we want to handle the error, should it have happened.08

 ## Quick Start